Immunotherapy for Lung Cancer

 Immunotherapy for lung cancer is one of several key treatment options that could help you live longer.
 When used alongside other treatments like chemotherapy, long-term survival may be possible.

-Reach out to a doctor to find out if immunotherapy for lung cancer might be an option for your case.
+Reach out to a doctor to find out if immunotherapy for lung cancer might be an option for you.
 Doctors can see if your cancer might respond well to immunotherapy treatments.

 Possibly.
 By getting immunotherapy, your cancer may enter remission (where the signs go away) or stabilize (where it’s still in your body but not spreading).